underscoreio/underscoreio/src/_posts/2017-06-02-uniting-church-and-state.md

 }
 ```

-Since what a node is constant, we can allocate one receiver per node in the graph and completely eliminate per-element allocation.
+The action performed by a given node is constant so we can allocate one receiver per node in the graph and completely eliminate per-element allocation.

 ## Benchmarks